Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Related Work

-\paragraph{Lifelong Learning with PEFT.} Compared to full fine-tuning, PEFT optimizes only a small amount of inserted parameters and keeps the rest untouched, greatly reducing the storage cost of tuned parameters and mitigating the risk of overfitting in low-data regimes \cite{ding2023parameter}.
-Notably, PEFT techniques share conceptual similarities with architectural methods in lifelong learning.
-Most studies on lifelong learning with PEFT predominantly utilize prompt-based tuning \cite{jia2022visual, lester2021power} to adapt frozen pretrained model for tasks such as image classification (e.g., L2P \cite{wang2022learning}, DualPrompt \cite{wang2022dualprompt}, CODA-Prompt \cite{smith2023coda}, and DAP \cite{jung2023generating}) and text classification (e.g., EPI \cite{wang2023rehearsal}, and Progressive Prompts \cite{razdaibiedina2023progressive}).
-Current research primarily investigates strategies for dynamically selecting or generating instance-specific prompts \cite{zhou2024continual}.
-Recognizing the representational limitations of prompt tuning, subsequent studies have extended to more powerful PEFT techniques, including LAE \cite{gao2023unified}, HiDe-PET \cite{wang2025hide}.
-Despite the demonstrated success of PEFT-based lifelong learning in classification tasks, its application remains largely unexplored in robotics.
-A few pioneering works employ LoRA \cite{hu2021lora} to store task-specific knowledge, yet diverge in their retrieval mechanisms: TAIL \cite{liu2024tail} relies on oracle task identifier, L2M \cite{schmied2024learning} implements query-key matching between the current context (the state embedding from the frozen pretrained model) and learnable keys, while IsCiL \cite{lee2024incremental} establishes multifaceted prototypes through K-means clustering in the state space, with input states retrieving the closest LoRA parameters based on proximity.
+\paragraph{Lifelong Learning with PEFT.} Compared to full fine-tuning, PEFT optimizes only a small amount of inserted parameters while keeping the rest unchanged, which shares conceptual similarities with \textit{architectural methods} in lifelong learning \citep{ding2023parameter}.
+Most studies on PEFT-based lifelong learning predominantly utilize prompt-based tuning \citep{jia2022visual, lester2021power} to adapt frozen pretrained model for tasks such as image classification, e.g., L2P \citep{wang2022learning}, DualPrompt \citep{wang2022dualprompt}, CODA-Prompt \citep{smith2023coda}, DAP \citep{jung2023generating}, and text classification, e.g., EPI \citep{wang2023rehearsal}, Progressive Prompts \citep{razdaibiedina2023progressive}.
+Current research primarily investigates strategies for dynamically selecting or generating instance-specific prompts \citep{zhou2024continual}.
+Recognizing the representational limitations of prompt tuning, subsequent studies have extended to more powerful PEFT techniques, including LAE \citep{gao2023unified}, HiDe-PET \citep{wang2025hide}, and SKILL \citep{ge2024skill}.
+Despite the success in incremental classification tasks, its application remains largely unexplored in robotics.
+A few pioneering works employ LoRA \citep{hu2021lora} to store task-specific knowledge, yet diverge in their retrieval mechanisms: TAIL \citep{liu2024tail} relies on oracle task identifiers, L2M \citep{schmied2024learning} implements query-key matching between the current context and learnable keys, while IsCiL \citep{lee2024incremental} establishes multifaceted prototypes through K-means clustering in the state space, with input states retrieving the closest LoRA parameters based on proximity.
 Our method incrementally constructs a parameter-efficient expert library and learns a lightweight router to dynamically retrieve and combine these experts.